jirkapok/GasPlanner/doc/roadmap.md

 Known issues:

 * Gas oxygen content spinner shows not rounded number, where it shouldn't
-* Fix Nitrox calculator to use Simple depth converter
 * Fix the reserve calculations

 Improvements: